nikita-volkov/domain/README.md

 +declare (Just (False, True)) stdDeriver
 ```

 We'll get a ton of instances generated including the obvious `Show`, `Eq` and even `Hashable` for all the declared types.
-We'll also get some useful ones, which you couldn't otherwise derive.
+We'll also get some useful ones, which you wouldn't derive otherwise.

 <details>
   <summary><strong>Listing of generated instances</strong> (it's big)</summary>